gslin/ebs-backup-lambda/README.md

 # ebs-backup-lambda

 This package will create snapshots to backup EBS automatically.
-Only EBS volumes with `DailyBackup` will be backuped.
+Only EBS volumes with `DailyBackup` tag will be backuped.

 ## Installation